 - Proposal No. 1 The affirmative vote of the holders of shares of common stock representing a majority of the votes present or represented and voting on the matter is required for the approval of the Conversion Proposal.
 Broker non-votes (if any) and abstentions will not be counted as votes cast on the matter and will have no effect on the outcome of this proposal. - Proposal No. 2 The affirmative vote of the holders of shares of common stock and Series C Preferred Stock, voting together as a single class, representing a majority of the voting power of the common stock and Series C Preferred Stock issued and outstanding is required for the approval of the Reverse Stock Split Proposal.
-Broker non-votes (if any) and abstentions will have the same effect as votes cast against the proposal. - Proposal No. 3 The affirmative vote of the holders of shares of common stock representing a majority of the votes present or represented and voting on the matter is required for the approval of the Auditor Proposal.
-Broker non-votes (if any) and abstentions will not be counted as votes cast on the matter and will have no effect on the outcome of this proposal. - Proposal No. 4 If a quorum is present at the Special Meeting, the affirmative vote of the holders of shares of common stock and Series C Preferred Stock representing a majority of the votes present or represented and voting on the matter is required for the approval of the Adjournment Proposal.
+Broker non-votes (if any) and abstentions will have the same effect as votes cast against the proposal. - Proposal No. 3 The affirmative vote of the holders of shares of common stock representing a majority of the votes present or represented and voting on the matter is required for the approval of the ELOC Issuance Proposal.
+Broker non-votes (if any) and abstentions will not be counted as votes cast on the matter and will have no effect on the outcome of this proposal. - Proposal No. 4 The affirmative vote of the holders of shares of common stock representing a majority of the votes present or represented and voting on the matter is required for the approval of the Warrant Exercise Proposal.
+Broker non-votes (if any) and abstentions will not be counted as votes cast on the matter and will have no effect on the outcome of this proposal. - Proposal No. 5 The affirmative vote of the holders of shares of common stock representing a majority of the votes present or represented and voting on the matter is required for the approval of the Auditor Proposal.
+Broker non-votes (if any) and abstentions will not be counted as votes cast on the matter and will have no effect on the outcome of this proposal. - Proposal No. 6 If a quorum is present at the Special Meeting, the affirmative vote of the holders of shares of common stock and Series C Preferred Stock representing a majority of the votes present or represented and voting on the matter is required for the approval of the Adjournment Proposal.
 If a quorum is not present at the Special Meeting, the affirmative vote of the holders of a majority of the shares of common stock present at the Special Meeting or represented by proxy is required for the approval of the Adjournment Proposal.
 Broker non-votes (if any) and abstentions will not be counted as votes cast on the matter and will have no effect on the outcome of this proposal.